Top Reasons Why Swiss Watches Are the Essence of Craftsmanship

 Expensive Materials

 Swiss watches are all about being luxurious.
 It isn’t a surprise that they’re made from lavish materials.
 Everything in them is quality, all the way down to their strap.
 You’ll see gold plated cases, even some being solid gold.
 Best of all, real jewels decorate their dial.
-Swiss brands like Piaget are fans of hour markers being diamonds and other expensive gems.
+Some of the best Swiss brands like Piaget are fans of hour markers being diamonds and other expensive gems.
 Unlike sapphire and rubies, real emeralds are not used in gears but they’re commonplace on dials.

 High-Quality